-A Beautiful Park in Buenos Aires
+Busy Thursday in Buenos Aires

-Top Five Annoyances in Buenos Aires
+Busy Thursday in Buenos Aires

 The plot thickens as we enter our third week in Buenos Aires.
 Up bright and early, by 7:30 am we were out of the house making our way to the bus stop for the #130 bus to take us to Puerto Madero, the newest part of the city very near San Telmo where we rented our first apartment.

-Today Betsy started a new job teaching English for an Brazilian technology company called Politec with offices in the U.S., Japan, Chile, and here.
+Today Betsy started a new job teaching English for a Brazilian technology company called Politec with offices in the U.S., Japan, Chile, and here.
 She had two classes, the first starting at 8:30 am with two advanced students and the second quickly following at 9:30 with an intermediate student.
-While the pay isn’t great, the opportunity to mingle with residents of the city while applying her notable English skills is pretty cool.
+While the pay isn't great, the opportunity to mingle with residents of the city while applying her notable English skills is pretty cool.
 Betsy could become famous here once word of her English skills spreads.
 Plus as we stood at the bus stop on this bright, sunny Thursday morning, it was a pinch-me moment.
 Are we really doing this?

 Since I have a responsibility not to pollute the English language here in Buenos Aires, it fell upon me to take a hike, so off I went to explore.
 It was a beautiful morning in Puerto Madero.